 Producing critically informed and creative graduates who will be competitive contributors to a challenging global workplace.

-The MA in Communication is offered by the Department of Communication Studies on the Florham Campus.
+The MA in Communication is offered on the Florham Campus.

 The MA in Communication offers continuing students and returning professionals a theory-based curriculum that incorporates communication principles and practices into applied learning in cultural, interpersonal, and public contexts.
 The program emphasizes the development of skills in critical thinking, collaboration, leadership, ethics, interpersonal relations, and cultural intelligence, as well as enhancing students’ professional writing and presentation skills.